krystalgamer/krystalgamer.github.io/_posts/2017-08-11-spidey-intro.md

 {: .center}

 This is not the first game I've reversed but this is the **FIRST** PC Port that I've reversed and let me tell you it's a really bad port.
 Spiderman PC games have a bad reputation due to being lazy ports(such as this one) and [total garbage](https://www.youtube.com/watch?v=pOU6HVSL6a8) because Activision neglected the PC market.
 Luckily they left a bunch of debug messages in the code but **disabled the debug print** for whatever reason.
-This helped me a lot during my initial first-steps with the game because I could easily have a general ideia of what I was supposedly looking at.
+This helped me a lot during my initial first-steps with the game because I could easily have a general idea of what I was supposedly looking at.

 ## Will you cover every tool you've posted on your repository?
 {: .center}